rachit-j/kasm-multi-server/developers-guide.md

 }
 ```

-Finally, to top of the creation, the system creates an Elastic IP address (EIP) for the web server to prevent it from changing, and assigns it to the web image.
+Finally, to top of the creation, the system creates an Elastic IP address (EIP) for the webserver to prevent it from changing and assigns it to the web image.

 ```
 resource "aws_eip" "web_server_eip" {